SIAT-code/AIMEE/README.md

 - The relevant files of this model are saved in the directory `./ProEmb`, meanwhile, other models of proteins are also saved in this directory.
 ## Usage:
 The entry of the whole program is in the `main.py`.
 It includes the selection of input and output files and the definition of parameters.
 It can run directly by `python main.py`.

+## Use agreement
+The SOFTWARE will be used for teaching or not-for-profit research purposes only.
+Permission is required for any commerical use of the Software.

 ## Cite:

 >